ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       The maximum amount of time allowed for generation of cutting planes and reoptimization;default=0 (no time limit)

-lim:maxmipsol (maxmipsol)
-      Limit on the number of MIP solutions to be found (default no limit).

-lim:maxstalltime (maxstalltime)
-      Maximum time in seconds that the MIP Optimizer will continue to search for improving solution after finding a new incumbent, default=0 (no limit)

 lim:mem (memlimit, maxmemoryhard)
       Hard limit (integer number of MB) on memory allocated, causing early termination if exceeded; default = 0 (no limit)

+lim:mipsol (maxmipsol)
+      Limit on the number of MIP solutions to be found (default no limit).

 lim:nodes (nodelim, nodelimit, maxnode)
       Maximum MIP nodes to explore (default: 2147483647).